lizoron/Torque-Blueprint-Marketplace/terraform-modules/eks-cluster/README.md

 kubectl is a command line tool that lets you connect to a Kubernetes cluster, execute commands, and get informed about its state.
 If you don't have it installed [get it now](https://kubernetes.io/docs/tasks/tools/#kubectl)
 ### aws cli
-in order to use the terraform module we provide you will need to configure your AWS account.
-Although you can do it by several ways we require using the aws cli in order to connect to the new cluster.
+in order to use the terraform module you will need to install and configure aws cli.
 If you don't have it [get it now](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 ### Permissions
 Make sure the AWS user you use has enough permissions to create an EKS cluster. you can use [this policy json file](https://github.com/QualiTorque/Torque-Blueprint-Marketplace/blob/main/config/eks-cluster-creator/policy.json)